keerthanamurugaiyan/Interview-notes/React.md

             When you're rendering a list of items, React needs a way to identify each item uniquely.
 The "key" prop serves this purpose, allowing React to efficiently update the user interface.

+**20. Why ReactDOM is separated from React?**

+            ReactDOM was separated from React to promote modularity and maintainability of the library.
+Initially, React bundled both the core React library and the DOM-specific rendering logic.
+However, as React evolved to support multiple platforms (such as web, mobile, and even virtual reality), it became necessary to decouple the core functionality from the platform-specific rendering mechanisms.